biochen4445/manu_update_humandb/README.md

 ## *Step2 create index file for database when data*
 1. unzip hg19_clinvar_20221231.txt.gz, you will see a idx file.

-2. create a idx file for customized database in Linux
+2. if not, create a idx file for customized database in Linux
    >> perl index_annovar.pl xxx.txt

 ## *Step3 move to database folder*
-1. move .txt and .idx files into the databse folder (*/hunmandb/*)
+1. move .txt and .idx files into the databse folder ( *hunmandb/* )
 2. modify the name for the software such as varAFT.

    Rename "hg19_clinvar_20221231" to "hg19_clinvar"